hapax/hapax.github.io/fun.md

 ---

-In the tradition of dorky, maximalist websites, here are non-science things I like/do/pretend to do.
+In the tradition of dorky, maximalist websites, here are non-science things I like.

 ### Art

-I put my recent digital art on [tumblr](https://caedrix.tumblr.com/) (yes, it still exists) and photos of urban decay, etc, on [instagram](https://www.instagram.com/dr__abe/).
-Both are in states of mild abeyance.
+I put my recent digital art on [tumblr](https://caedrix.tumblr.com/) (yes, it still exists) and photos of urban decay, etc, on [Instagram](https://www.instagram.com/dr__abe/).
+Both accounts are in states of mild abeyance.

 ### Writing